 We were promised a lot of offset road works to divert St Kilda Road traffic, appart from tinkering around the edges little has happened.

-Residents are already experiencing noise and disruption as work around the site ramps up.
+Residents are experiencing noise and disruption as work around the site ramps up.

 How can a Government that we put in office to protect our heritage, allow this wanton destruction to take place?
 Our forefathers back in the nineteenth century designed this magnificent boulevard from a dirt track for the citizens of Melbourne.
-Make no mistake, the station can be moved a short distance to save St Kilda Road.
+Make no mistake, the station could have been moved a short distance to save St Kilda Road.

 Who and why ?

 St Kilda Road action group is working on behalf of 8,000 plus directly affected residents, Domain Precinct Preservation Association, Save St Kilda Road, who are working tirelessly behind the scenes, other interested groups, commuters and individuals estimated at 150,000 plus, affected by by this inappropriate development.
 24 hours a day 7 days a week for 5 years.
 The worksite almost touches the buildings.

 Without Government power behind it and its Minister’s ability to make executive decisions, the MMRA would not be able to proceed.
 Heritage and traffic issues are chaotic.

 It is rarely acknowledged that this proposed devastation is not just to build the station it is the main work site for the whole project, Including the launch site for the huge tunnel boring machines.

 MMRA promised consultation? – It never happened.